 How are you currently managing the essential faculty advancement and workflow processes for promotion and tenure?
 Many institutions are relying on paper-based systems, piecemeal digital solutions, or a stopgap option such as SharePoint, Google Drive, or Box.

-If this sounds familiar, join our webinar to hear why you need to consider making a change now so that your institution can achieve its strategic goals and faculty excellence.
+If this sounds familiar, watch our webinar, recorded in August 2021, to hear why you need to consider making a change now so that your institution can achieve its strategic goals and faculty excellence.
 Plus, our software is chosen by faculty members (and administrative staff) time and time again.

 How a system for transparent, equitable reviews demonstrates your investment and value of faculty

 How Interfolio solves for your unique challenges with its 20 years of expertise working in higher education